CumulusNetworks/docs/content/cumulus-linux-58/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 - Transient response&mdash;the response from the clock to a transient.
 - Hold over&mdash;the time interval during which the clock maintains its output after losing the input reference signal.

-Cumulus Linux PTP has an option to use a servo specifically designed to handle ITU-T’s Noise Transfer specification.
+Cumulus Linux PTP has an option to use a servo specifically designed to handle the ITU-T Noise Transfer specification.
 When you use this option, the <span class="a-tooltip">[PHC](## "Physical Hardware Clock")</span> is disciplined by Noise Transfer Servo, which smoothes the jitter and wander noise from the Master clock.

 {{%notice note%}}
 - To use Noise Transfer Servo, you need to enable SyncE on the switch and on PTP interfaces.